BradleyCodeU/bradleycodeu.github.io/_gdad/html/simplerisbetter.md

   - OR you can use [https://logomakr.com/](https://logomakr.com/) or any other graphic design app.
 With logomakr.com you can either take a screenshot or click SAVE, then it asks if you wanna pay for high quality or you can just choose NO THANKS, DOWNLOAD LOW RESOLUTION FILE.

-Go to repl.it classroom to begin coding
+Go to Replit to begin coding

 Create a simple webpage for your game development company with:
 1. A Title